Proper Way to Create Custom Taxonomies in WordPress: A Step-by-Step Guide

 In the above code, the variable $labels defines all the labels for the custom taxonomy.
 Also, genre behaves as a hierarchical taxonomy.
 If you want to make it non-hierarchical, you can simply set the ‘hierarchical’ argument to false.

-Once you add the code, please go to Settings > Permalinks and click on the Save Changes button which will make the necessary .htaccess changes.
+Once you add the code, please go to Settings > Permalinks and click on the Save Changes button which will make the necessary .htaccess changes for the recently created taxonomy.

 You should be able to see the Genres taxonomy added to Music Post Type where you can add the respective terms according to your requirements.